-Between 10 and 20% of attendances to the children's emergency department (ED) involve pyrexia [4, 5, 6].
 Pyrexia, or fever, can be defined as a rise in core body temperature above the normal daily variation.
 Pyrexia is, most usually, secondary to the body's response to infection, both self-limiting infection and significant illness.
 With this pyrexia is an associated increase in heart rate, likely due to an increase in metabolic rate [7].
-There are, however, other physiological reasons for tachycardia in children presenting to the emergency department, such as pain, anxiety, or agitation.
+There are, however, other physiological reasons for tachycardia in children presenting to the ED, such as pain, anxiety, or agitation.
 Body temperature has also previously been found to be an independent determinant of respiratory rate [1].

-In a clinical setting, observations are taken to allow clinicians to identify the most unwell children and allow the prompt assessment, investigation and treatment of their illness or injury.
+In a clinical setting, observations are taken to allow clinicians to identify the most unwell children and allow the prompt assessment, investigation, and treatment of their illness or injury.
 A patient with a raised temperature and a tachycardia could be suffering from a significant infection or sepsis; however, they could also be tachycardic due to the fever itself, the distress of a fever, or pain from a self-limiting condition such as otitis media.
-Understanding the association of a rise in temperature and heart rate will aid clinicians in their interpretation of a patient's observations, in the context of each individual's attendance to an emergency or urgent care setting.
-For example a patient with a significant infection is likely to have a temperature but a raised heart rate as a compensatory mechanism to ensure adequate oxygen delivery to potentially poorly perfused organs.
-If temperature's impact on heart rate is removed it may be possible to work out what the true baseline heart rate is and whether there is a serious underlying condition.
+Understanding the association between a rise in temperature and heart rate will aid clinicians in their interpretation of a patient's observations, in the context of each individual's attendance to an emergency or urgent care setting.
+For example, a patient with a significant infection is likely to have a temperature but a raised heart rate as a compensatory mechanism to ensure adequate oxygen delivery to potentially poorly perfused organs.
+If temperature's impact on heart rate is removed, it may be possible to work out what the true baseline heart rate is and whether there is a serious underlying condition.